Blog

 Non-compliance can potentially lead to steep fines — up to €20 million or 4% of global annual revenue.

-Organizations today often have remote teams and customers in many parts of the world, so it can be challenging to ensure you meet all applicable call recording requirements.
+Organizations today often have remote teams and customers in many parts of the world.
+So it can be challenging to ensure you meet all applicable call recording requirements.
 Indeed, courts have issued conflicting rulings about matters such as which state’s laws apply when parties from multiple states are on a call.

 Accordingly, many businesses use pre-recorded call greetings to automate verbal notifications and gain implicit consent.
 For example, callers might be greeted with a message like this: “This call may be recorded for quality assurance purposes.
 By continuing, you consent to the recording.”
-Note that if you use recorded greetings, it’s important to periodically test your phone system to ensure they play correctly when callers dial in.

 Regularly reviewing call recording is essential to ensuring that all employees are following established policies.
 For example, if customer service representatives are required to obtain verbal consent before recording, managers should ensure compliance by conducting quality checks.